TKN: Transformer-based Keypoint Prediction Network For Real-time Video Prediction: Results and Analysis

 0.1in \textbf{Keypoint Detector.} We test the impact of convolution kernel size and find that it presents a much larger impact on reconstruction accuracy than on inference speed of keypoint detector as summarized in Table~\ref{tab:diff_conv_size}.
 Therefore we choose to use the $3 \times 3$ convolution kernel.

-We then compare the influence of different structures and numbers of keypoints on reconstruction and prediction.
 Table~\ref{tab:diff_num_keypoint} shows that \sysname\ reconstructs frames better than the two Keypoints-based baselines and the sequential structure in Fig.~\ref{fig:encoder2}, and achieves better performance with more keypoints.
 Meanwhile, the prediction module hits a performance bottleneck at 20 keypoints, indicating that too many keypoints pose difficulties for prediction.
 Figure~\ref{fig:keypoints} shows that the keypoint detector of \sysname\ performs better at capturing dynamic information than that of Struct-VRNN and Grid-keypoint on different actions.

 0.1in \textbf{Predictor} relies on the results of the keypoint detector.
 We verified its performance by replacing its Transformer encoder with alternative modules, i.e., RNN~\cite{elman1990finding}, LSTM~\cite{hochreiter1997long}, GRU~\cite{cho2014learning}, and MLP, which are widely used in prediction tasks.
 We adjusted the input dimension to $\mathbb{R}^{d_{model}} $ (512), number of layers to 6, and the dimension of the hidden layers to 2048, in all modules, for fair comparisons.
 We use the encapsulated RNN, LSTM, and GRU modules from PyTorch and use the MLP structure in Mlp-mixer\cite{tolstikhin2021mlp}).
 As shown in Table~\ref{tab:diff_predictor}, our predictor module presents comparable training and testing speeds with significantly higher accuracy and memory efficiency.